 She had better be telling me the truth.
 I grabbed her face, and looked into her eyes, trying to read them.
 "What's the meeting about?"

 "I don't know.
 I swear."

+She was convincing.
 "Why's he here in New York?"

 "He wants the girl dead."